scale-it/algo-builder/docs/guide/testing-teal.md

 [TEAL](https://developer.algorand.org/docs/reference/teal/specification/) is a stack based language that executes inside Algorand transactions to program logic signatures and smart contracts. `@algo-builder/runtime` provides a TypeScript and JavaScript, lightweight runtime and TEAL interpreter to test Algorand transactions, ASA and Smart Contracts.

+You can test your smart contracts and flows by starting a local node (see our [infrastructure](https://github.com/scale-it/algo-builder/tree/master/infrastructure/README.md) guide) and creating [_deploy_ and _run_](<(./deployer.md)>) scripts to automate the process of creating dapps and running them against the official Algorand implementation.

+However, this is not efficient for sustainable development.
+You need a proper automated test process, we strongly advice you to use our `@algo-builder/runtime` package and the testing framework.
+It essentially brings the unit and integration testing experience form traditional software development to Algorand smart contracts development.

+We strongly advice to always test your smart contract, and try to get 100% test coverage.
+The last thing you want is to get your contract _hacked_ and your _user assets stolen_.
+Note: 100% test coverage is strongly recommended, but it doesn't guarantee that your smart contracts are safe.
+For complex flow we still recommend you to [audit](https://algobuilder.dev/auditing.html) your solution.

 ## How it works

 The `@algo-builder/runtime` (TypeScript Algorand runtime) package has 4 major components: